 If you were to walk east of the steps, you will get to some ruins and find sea glass along the shore.
 The left side is a nicer area for enjoying the water, especially during the summer months when the tide is low.

 Please Note: You´ll want to immediately claim your spot and jump in the clear waters, but please enjoy this beach with care.
-Depending on the conditions, strong currents could take you right out into the open water, the riptide and undertow can be very dangerous.
+Depending on the conditions, strong currents could take you right out into the open water, and the riptide and undertow can be very dangerous.
 There are no lifeguards at this beach.
-Use the beach at your own risk, not recommended for children.
-The water is best for swimming during the summer months, the water is crystal clear, warm and the views of the fort from the water make this beach a unique place.
+Use the beach at your own risk, it is not recommended for children.
+The water is best for swimming during the summer months, the water is crystal clear, and warm and the views of the fort from the water make this beach a unique place.

 We’ll start our online photo tour by walking to the west end of the beach, where you´ll find a beautiful scenic corner perfect for relaxation and watching the waves.
 At high tide it may not be possible to use the beach on the west end, the water comes all the way out to the wall.

 When you walk all the way to the end, you’ll find this breathtaking spot.
 The waters run like a stream, and the bottom is rocky with smooth pebbles in white, red, black, and brown.
 There are schools of tiny fish – perfect for kids.
 There’s an opening to the ocean protected by a wall of rocks that allows fresh flowing water to come in.
 Keep yourself and your children away from that spot for your protection.